erdo/android-architecture/DEV.TO.md

 ```

 Even for simple UIs, code like this can get very complicated and can cause subtle, hard to spot bugs in the UI.
-Here is the full list of methods needed to support just the main tasks UI:
+Here is the full list of methods needed to support just the main tasks UI (note these are just the method signatures, we're not even showing the full methods):

 ``` java